karkman/MMB-901_Metagenomics/Practicals/README.md

 To make things run a bit faster, we will run metaphlan as an [array job](https://docs.csc.fi/computing/running/array-jobs/).
 In a nutshell, all jobs will be run in parallel as individual jobs.
 This is a handy way to do the same thing for several files that are independent.
 Again using AI, prepare a batch job script for running metaphlan4 as an array job based on this information.
 Ask for a detailed description of the file content and the different options, so you understand what is going on.
+You will need to request 12 CPUs, 20G of memory and 100G of local scratch space.
+The maximum time for the job is 1 hour.
+The version of metaphlan we will use is 4.2.4 and the database is located at `/scratch/project_2012151/DBs/metaphlan`.
-Save the script as `src/metaphlan.sh`.
+Make sure the files names, folders, options and project number are correct and save the script as `src/metaphlan.sh`.
-You can also use [metaphlan4 documentation](https://github.com/biobakery/MetaPhlAn/wiki/MetaPhlAn-4#basic-usage) to learn more.
+You can also use [metaphlan4 documentation](https://github.com/biobakery/MetaPhlAn/wiki/MetaPhlAn-4.2#basic-usage) to learn more.

 And when you have a basic understanding what we are about to do, submit the job(s).